 The School of Film, Media, & Theater offers a professionalized dual degree program for B.A.
 Film students aspiring for advanced honors-level and MA thesis production.
-This program is designed to take a total of 5 years (including a student’s Freshman and Sophomore years), at the end of which, a student will receive both a BA in Film and Media and an MA in Communication with a concentration in Film and Media Production.
+This program is designed to take a total of 5 years (including a student’s Freshman and Sophomore years), at the end of which, a student will receive both a BA in Film and Media and an MA in Communication with a concentration in Film, Media, and Digital Imaging.
 The dual degree program is ideal for students who are sophomores or juniors and want to use their senior year as a segue into graduate work.
 The senior year would involve advanced coursework that one would usually take in the first year of the MA program.
 The first (and only) year of the MA program would involve only advanced coursework and the thesis film.

 Acceptance into the dual degree program provides participating bachelor’s students with opportunities distinct from their peers, including the following: